-One year ago, working from home (WFH) was considered an unusual but popular employment perk.
-In the aftermath of the 2020 pandemic, working from home has become the norm for anyone whose job can be done from a computer.
-In the medical industry, this has transitioned millions of professionals to at-home positions whenever possible to minimize group contact.
-Those who are temporarily quarantined may also opt to work from home.
+Before the coronavirus pandemic, working from home (WFH) was considered an unusual but popular employment perk.
+In the aftermath of the pandemic, working from home has become the norm for anyone whose job can be done from a computer.
+While the medical industry hasn’t experienced nearly as much disruption as other industries, the pandemic has still transitioned millions of professionals to at-home positions.
+This is especially true for administrators and operations professionals who are the most likely to be handling and transmitting electronic personal health information in bulk.
+Those who are temporarily quarantined may also have to work from home.

 WFH Information Security Concerns

-However, with HIPAA and patient quality of care to uphold, there are also some serious considerations to make in this transition to a workflow that includes WFH roles.
+With HIPAA compliance to maintain, and patient quality of care to uphold, there are some serious considerations to make in this transition to a workflow that includes WFH roles.
 The biggest concern is information security.
 It’s one thing to defend your facility’s network with iron-clad firewalls, defensive network configuration, and live network monitoring.
 But what about when you are sending and receiving confidential files with remote at-home staff?

 To build a solution, it’s necessary to first fully understand the challenge.
+Most remote teams are leveraging cloud solutions such as Office365 or G Suite.
+These solutions make document sharing a breeze and allow employees to access and edit files across devices seamlessly.
 Let’s first talk about network vs cloud security, and then examine the medical information security risks when establishing a WFH cloud structure.
 Each problem will be accompanied by guide points to help your medical business’ at-home staff work securely.

-There are two categories of WFH security risk:
+There are two key areas of WFH security risk: